samsa1/write_x86_64/README.md

 Contribution are welcomed, you can also ask to add some instructions if you are using this crate and would want more instructions available.

+## Project using this crate:

+- A compiler for a subset of Rust : https://github.com/samsa1/SamRustCompiler